Summary

 Explore #1: “Caption This” from The Story of an Hour

 Move to slide 18.
-Pass out the attached Caption This handout and share the instructional strategy, Caption This with participants.
+Pass out the attached Caption This handout and share the instructional strategy Caption This with participants.
 Share with participants that the photographs of couples on slides 19-24 are from the era of the Kate Chopin stories.
 The time period when these stories were written is very different than the times we are living in today.
-Gender and marriage roles are not the same today as they were in the 19th century, and the way people thought about these topics differs vastly from what many people think in the modern day.
+Gender and marriage roles are not the same today as they were in the 19th century, and the way people thought about these topics differs vastly from what many people think today.
 Ask them to pay careful attention to the photographs to imagine what each spouse is thinking or to create a story behind the picture from the perspectives of both spouses.
 Instruct participants to write responses on their handouts as you display the images on the screen.

 Explain #1: “Caption This” from Story of an Hour